I get this question a lot. I have written on this issue extensively. I have also made the below Video on Hostile Work Environment:

 In addition, it is unlawful for a company to retaliate an employee who has exercised his/her rights under certain laws, such as the Family and Medical Leave Act, the Fair Labor Standards Act (overtime law) or state workers compensation laws.
 So, if you are punished after taking family leave, asking for overtime payments or going out on workers compensation, you may have a claim for illegal retaliation.

-This is perhaps the most common question I get.
+This is perhaps the most common question WE get.
 Here is the answer:

 No.